 We don’t always realise when we are starting out, that we have entered a big phase of learning about ourselves.
 (This never ends)

-It takes a bit of getting used too as we travel along the journey and no matter how careful we are, the managing game knocks us of our manager perch but actually that is a good thing.
+It takes a bit of getting used too as we travel along the journey and no matter how careful we are, the managing game knocks us off our manager perch, but that is a good thing.
 It is the place where most learning takes place!

-At first when I was starting out in management nobody told me that leaders are prone to take risks, and those risks may cause others to see us as ‘losers,’ especially if leaders don’t have full knowledge of what they are getting into before they become involved.
+When I was starting in management, nobody told me that leaders are prone to take risks, and those risks may cause others to see us as ‘losers,’ especially if leaders don’t have full knowledge of what they are getting into before they become involved.
 Some mistakes come from thinking so radically that it’s impossible to know how taking a chance will turn out.

 If it turns out well, the leader is a hero.
 If not, serious consequences may be the result.

 There are some common mistakes made by most leaders that are avoidable if you know some leadership strategies.
 Here are five common mistakes which can and should be avoided if you’re in a leadership role:

 1. Focusing on tasks rather than reaching the ultimate goal